ysmood/kit/readme.md

 ## CLI tool

-Goto the [release page](https://github.com/ysmood/gokit/releases) download the exectuable for your OS.
+Goto the [release page](https://github.com/ysmood/gokit/releases) to download the exectuable for your OS.
 Or install with single line command below.

 ### godev

-A general dev tool for go project to lint, test, build cross platform executable, etc.
+A general dev tool for go project to lint, test, build, deploy cross platform executables.

 `godev` will release your project to your own github release page.
-Project released with `godev` can be installed via [this one line command](https://github.com/ysmood/github-install).
+Project released with `godev` can be installed via [this shell script](https://github.com/ysmood/github-install).
 `godev` itself is an example of how to use it.

 Install `godev`: `curl -L https://git.io/fjaxx | repo=ysmood/gokit bin=godev sh`